Coast Guard: 2 aboard crashed helicopter in Galveston Bay

-Coast Guard divers are searching the waters just off the shoreline of northern Galveston Bay in Texas after witnesses say a military helicopter broke up and crashed.
+LA PORTE, Texas (AP) – Coast Guard divers are searching the waters just off the shoreline of northern Galveston Bay after witnesses say a military helicopter broke up and crashed.

 Coast Guard Petty Officer 1st Class Andrew Kendrick says the Apache helicopter based at nearby Ellington Field was carrying two people.

-Witnesses told Houston television stations the aircraft was flying unusually low Wednesday afternoon and broke apart in the air.
+Witnesses have told Houston television stations the aircraft Wednesday afternoon was flying unusually low, they heard a loud noise and then saw it break apart in the air.

 The scene is about 25 miles southeast of downtown Houston.